J.W. Harris (bull rider): 2017 season

-On a Friday, in mid-February, at an event in Anaheim, California, Harris broke a long buckoff streak by making a qualified ride on the bull Thunderstruck in Round 1.
-He bucked off the bull Crazy Days in 6.99 seconds in the second round, but his score from Friday was good enough to take him into the Championship Round.
-His championship bull was Asteroid, and Harris only lasted 2.7 seconds on the bull.
-Instead, Shane Proctor took the event.
+On a Friday, in mid-February, at the BFTS event in Anaheim, California, Harris broke a long buckoff streak by making a qualified ride on the bull Thunderstruck in Round 1.
+He bucked off the bull Crazy Days in 6.99 seconds in the second round, but his score from Friday was good enough to take him into the championship round.
+His championship round bull was Asteroid, and Harris only lasted 2.7 seconds on the bull.
+Instead, Shane Proctor took the event win.

 In mid-March Harris earned 110 points between the PBR Velocity Tour and the Touring Pro Division to get to No. 35 in the World Standings.
 Harris blamed himself for getting cut from the BFTS.
-Harris won the Touring Pro Division event with 88.5 points on the bull Big Sexy.
+He won the Touring Pro Division event with 88.5 points on the bull Big Sexy.
 A week prior, Harris came in fourth at the Hampton, Virginia, Velocity Tour event.
 The two events brought him the 110 points and a return to the BFTS which started with the Ty Murray Invitational.
 He finished in the 34th slot in the Ty Murray Invitational, an event which Stormy Wing won.

-On Sunday, March 26, at the PBR BFTS Ak-Chin Invitational in Glendale, Arizona, Harris met up with the rankest (most difficult to ride) bull in the PBR, Air Time, who has only been ridden once.
-They met in the Championship Round, and Air Time bucked him off in 2.13 seconds to earn a high bull score of 45.25 points.
+On Sunday, March 26, at the PBR BFTS Ak-Chin Invitational in Glendale, Arizona, Harris met up with the rankest (most difficult to ride) bull in the PBR, Air Time, who was only ridden once.
+They met in the championship round, and Air Time bucked him off in 2.13 seconds to earn a high bull score of 45.25 points.
 The buck off time was average for Air Time.

 On Friday, November 3, at the PBR BFTS World Finals, Harris sustained a strain to his right pectoral muscle.
 He was ruled as probable to continue.
 On Saturday, he announced he would get the injury repaired after the Finals were over.
 "Why not come?"
 Harris said.
 "It is the biggest stage in bull riding.
-I don’t know why you wouldn’t.
+I don't know why you wouldn't.
 I don’t care if you have a broken leg.
 If you can get on, you come here."
 Harris rode Beaver Creek Beau for a qualified ride; it was his only one this Finals.
 Harris was the 8th rider to make a qualified ride off the 2,000 bull in 63 outs.
 He finished the season ranked 32nd in the World Standings.
 He had spent the better part of the season riding with a "groin strain and torn abdominal muscle", so his ranking was actually better than it should have been.